mixpanel/mixpanel-react-native/README.md

 ```

 # **unset()**
-Permanently removes the property with the given name from the user's profile.
+To remove property permanently with the given name from the user's profile.

 ### **Example**
 ```